 Looking through the lens at my life.

 I arrived October 5th, 1940 at Good Samaritan Hospital in Los Angeles, but I don’t remember much of it.
 But let me begin this screed by saying that I AM EVER SO GRATEFUL that I was born and raised in the era of the 1940’s, 50’s & 60’s.
 Kids of today have absolutely no clue what they missed.
 Or how very, very different it was!

-The home mom & dad had built in 1937 on the day it was completed, 460 Edwards Place, corner of Edwards and Gardner.
+The home mom & dad had built in 1937 on the day it was completed, 460 Edwards Place, on the corner of of Edwards and Gardner in Glendale, California.

 My first birthday.

 We lived in Glenoaks Canyon, Glendale.
 I lived there, more or less, until 1980.
-My earliest memories were of the war years [that would be World War Two for you “history challenged” kids], standing in line with mom to get “ration stamps” for sugar, butter, tires, etc, and gasoline [3 gallons per week].
+My earliest memories were of the war years [that would be World War Two for you “history challenged” kids], standing in line with mom to get “ration stamps” for sugar, butter, tires and gasoline [3 gallons per week!].
 My most vivid war memory was the day the war ended.
 Anne Ward, our next door neighbor, leaning out of her bathroom window screaming at me “Go get your mother, the war’s over!”
-Of course I didn’t know what that meant, but I’ll never forget it.
+I was five years old and of course I didn’t know what that meant, but I’ll never forget it.

 Being a kid back then was way different than it is today.
-No TVs, no cell phones, no “social media”, no computer games.
+We had no TVs, no cell phones, no “social media”, no computer games.
 All we had was our bikes [one-speed Schwinns!], our BB guns and our imaginations.

 All us neighborhood kids, I’m the tallest one in the back row.

 Our “Social media” was a party line phone with the neighbors!